kataw/kataw/test/__snapshot__/parser/statements/block/gen/block_with_invalid_array/function_x002a_awaitx0028yield_xx0029_x007b.md

 ✖ ',' expected - start: 32, end: 34
 ✖ Unexpected token. - start: 35, end: 37
 ✖ The parser expected to find a '}' to match the '{' token here - start: 39, end: 39
-✖ The parser expected to find a '}' to match the '{' token here - start: 39, end: 39

 ```